 Add tomatoes, rasam masala, salt, coriander stems, tamarind, jaggery, turmeric and asafoetida.
 Bring to the boil, and pressure cook for 10 minutes.
 Release pressure quickly when done.

 Using a potato masher or stick blender, mash the tomatoes and lentils.
 Keep on a low simmer.
 Do not boil the rasam or it will lose flavour.

 In a small pan heat the mustard oil and add the mustard and cumin seeds.
 When the mustard seeds pop, add the curry leaves and reserved chopped tomato.
 Fry for about one minute then stir into the rasam.

 Simmer for another minute, stirring continuously.

 Serve, and garnish generously with coriander leaves.

-- Removing the foam from the boiling lentils will help prevent the pressure cooker valve from becoming clogged.
+- Remove the foam from the boiling lentils to prevent the pressure cooker valve from becoming clogged.